DBpackage/GraphDTA-DTI/README.md

 Make these two csv files '{bindingdb}_train.csv' and '{bindingdb}_test.csv'.

-Note that, {bindingdb} can be change along with your own dataset, but you should fix the 61 and 72 lines into your own dataset.
+Note that, {bindingdb} can be changed along your own dataset, but you should fix the 61 (for dt_name in ['davis', 'kiba', 'bindingdb']:) and 72 (datasets = ['davis','kiba','bindingdb']) lines into your own dataset.
-Move those twocsv files under GraphDTA/data/
+Move those two csv files under GraphDTA/data/

-Note that, If you want to add Valid dataset, then read 3.
-Train a prediction model with validation dataset section below
+If you want to add Valid dataset, then read 3.
+Train a prediction model with validation dataset section below.
+And I highly recommend it.

 Then simply run
 ```